-2. Legislated tax changes from 1996 to 2012
+2 Legislated tax changes

 The estimation of the impact of tax policy on economic activity presented in this paper relies on a series of shocks especially constructed for the purpose.
 The starting point in this work is a list of all major legislated tax changes enacted in Portugal since 1996, along with their approval and implementation dates2, quantification and assignment to broad categories of revenue such as direct and indirect taxes and social contributions.
-Detailed information on such dates and the magnitude of tax policy measures is very scarce as it was only recently, in the wake of the euro area sovereign debt crisis, that a systematic reporting and quantification of tax changes became entrenched in budgetary documents.
+Detailed information about tax policy measures in Portugal is very scarce as it was only recently, in the wake of the euro area sovereign debt crisis, that a systematic reporting of the expected effects of tax changes became entrenched in budgetary documents.
 Consequently, the series of shocks is confined to a relatively recent period, from 1996 to 2012, and even for this period its construction required gathering information from several sources.
 These sources primarily included budget reports, legislation documents and the annual reports of Banco de Portugal.
 Another important source of information about the revenue effect of tax measures was the data collected under the so-called disaggregated approach for the analysis of fiscal policy within the European System of Central Banks (see Kremer et al. (2006) for a description of the data that serve as an input to this approach).
 Finally, the treatment of particularly complex issues benefited from discussions with experts.